HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 Note that it may take a 5-10 minutes for the workstation to show up in the **Select Remote Workstations** drop-down box.

 ### 8. Starting a PCoIP Session
-Once the workstations have been added to be managed by CAM and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.
+Once the workstations have been added by CAS Manager and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.

 1. Open the Teradici PCoIP Client and click on **NEW CONNECTION**.
 2. Enter the public IP address of the Cloud Access Connector (CAC) virtual machine and enter a name for this connection.
     - **Note**: If the ```public_ip``` of the ```cac-vms``` output does not show at the end of completion due to error it can be found on the Azure Portal.
 Select the machine ```[prefix]-cac-vm-0``` and the **Public IP address** will be shown.
-3. Input the credentials from the account that was assigned under **User Entitlements for Workstations** in CAM.
+3. Input the credentials from the account that was assigned under **User Entitlements for Workstations** from section 7 step 5.
 4. Click on a machine to start a PCoIP session.
 5. To connect to different workstations, close the PCoIP client and repeat steps 1-4.

 ### 9. Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.

-Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the CAM Admin Console.
+Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the CAS Manager admin console.
 Create a new connector to obtain a new token.

 ### 10. Deleting the deployment
 Run ```terraform destroy -force``` to remove all resources created by Terraform.
 If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.

 ### 11. Troubleshooting
 - If the console looks frozen, try pressing Enter to unfreeze it.
-- If no machines are showing up on CAM or get errors when connecting via PCoIP client, wait 2 minutes and retry.
+- If no machines are showing up on CAS Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
-- If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```. .tfstate files store the state of the current infrastructure and configuration.
+- If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```.
+These files store the state of the current infrastructure and configuration.
 - If there is a timeout error regarding **centos-gfx** machine(s) at the end of the deployment, this is because script extensions time out after 30 minutes.
-This happens sometimes but users can still add VMs to CAM.
+This happens sometimes but users can still add VMs to CAS Manager.
+    - As a result of this, there will be no outputs displaying on ACS.
+The IP address of the cac machine can be found by going into the deployment's resource group, selecting the machine ```[prefix]-cac-vm-0```, and the **Public IP address** will be shown on the top right.

 Information about connecting to virtual machines for investigative purposes:
 - CentOS and Windows VMs do not have public IPs.
 To connect to a **CentOS** workstations use the Connector (cac-vm) as a bastion host.
-    1. SSH into the Connector. ```ssh <ad_admin_username>@<cac-public-ip>``` e.g.: ```cam_admin@52.128.90.145```
+    1. SSH into the Connector. ```ssh <ad_admin_username>@<cac-public-ip>``` e.g.: ```cas_admin@52.128.90.145```
     2. From inside the Connector, SSH into the CentOS workstation. ```ssh centos_admin@<centos-internal-ip>``` e.g.: ```ssh centos_admin@10.0.4.5```
     3. The installation log path for CentOS workstations are located in ```/var/log/teradici/agent/install.log```.
 CAC logs are located in ```/var/log/teradici/cac-install.log```.